md842/webserver/README.md

 The server will now serve requests from a local browser.
 For example, if the config specifies port 8080, `http://localhost:8080/` will display the home page.

 Note: The home page will display Internal Server Error (Error 500) if the front end has not been built.

-If the server is running within a Docker container, replace `localhost` with the `IPv4Address` of the Docker container, e.g., `172.17.0.2`.
-The address can be found by running `docker network inspect bridge` from a local terminal outside of the Docker container.
-For example, if the config specifies port 8080, visiting `http://172.17.0.2:8080/` will display the home page.
+The Docker container, however, is not required.

 ## Coverage Reporting Dependencies (optional)